How to Choose the Best Web Hosting Plan for Your Business

 To assess your traffic and bandwidth, consider these tips:

-- Use tools like Google Analytics to get an initial idea of your expected visitors.
+- Utilise tools like Google Analytics to gain an initial understanding of your expected visitors.

-- Look at similar websites in your niche to gauge their traffic levels.
+- Examine similar websites in your niche to assess their traffic levels.

 - Don’t guess—research is your best friend here!